onosproject/onos-config/docs/contributing.md

 # Contributing to onos-config

-Welcome to the µONOS-config contributing guide.
-We'd love to accept your patches and contributions to this project.
-There are just a few small guidelines you need to follow.
+The ONOS team hopes for and welcomes contributions from the community at large.

+To become a contributor, you will first need to sign a CLA.
+After that, simply follow the process outlined below for submitting your patches on GitHub.

 ## Workflow
+Contributions are accepted via GitHub Pull Requests submitted from the developer's own Fork of the onos-config repository.
+The following diagram illustrates the steps required to establish such a Fork and to create a Pull Request.

 ![Git workflow](contributing_workflow.png)

 ### 1. Fork on GitHub

 1. Visit https://github.com/onosproject/onos-config
-2. Click `Fork` button (top right) to establish a cloud-based fork.
+2. Click `Fork` button (top right) to establish your own GitHub repository fork.

 ### 2. Clone Fork

-Per Go's [workspace instructions][go-workspace], place onos-config' code on your `GOPATH` using the following cloning procedure.
+Per [Go workspace instructions][go-workspace], place onos-config' code on your `GOPATH` using the following cloning procedure.

 [go-workspace]: https://golang.org/doc/code.html#Workspaces